hmrc/jenkins-job-builders/README.md

 1. Run `./gradlew clean test` locally to test your changes.
 The test suite will ensure the Builders are capable of producing the expected config XML for Jenkins.

+## Installing

+Create a Jenkins jobs repository akin to www.github.com/hmrc/jenkins-jobs, and then create a Jenkins job that weaves together this library with the jobs repository as follows:

+1. Gradle Step
+  a.
+Use Gradle Wrapper = true
+  b.
+From Root Build Script Dir = true
+  c.
+Tasks = clean test
+2. Process Jobs DSL Step
+  a.
+Look On Filesystem = true
+  b.
+DSL Scripts = DIR/*.groovy
+  c.
+Removed Jobs = Delete
+  d.
+Removed Views = Delete
+  e.
+Context To Use For Relative Job Names = Jenkins Root
+  f.
+Additional Classpath = DIR/*.jar (where jenkins-job-builders is in DIR)

 ## Examples

 Examples can be found in the [Jenkins Jobs repository](https://github.com/hmrc/jenkins-jobs)